2023 Solar Incentives Guide for Lomita, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of your solar system's cost.
+When you think about solar incentives, you likely think of federal incentives first.
+One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Initially, the credit applied to 30% of the total cost — for panels, accessories, labor and equipment — although the percentage may range from 26-30%, depending on when your solar system was installed.
+The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost – for panels, accessories, labor and equipment – although it may range from 26-30%, depending on when your solar system was installed.
 There is no cap on the claim amount.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Like with federal incentives, these could include tax credits, rebates and more.
-Some incentives are ongoing, while others may only be available for a limited time.
-These incentives may be offered by your county or municipality, or by the California government.
+Some solar incentives are often also provided by state and local governments.
+As with federal incentives, these may include rebates, tax credits and more.
+These incentives might be given out by your county or municipality, or by the California government.
+Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Lomita